deangela/DM6053-Ideation-and-Prototyping-SP17-Duff/schedule.md

             <li>Write down one thing you found in an object or other interaction (experience) this week that needs to be fixed or improved in some way.</li>
                 <ul>
                 <li>Ask the 5 why questions.
 Take notes.</li>
-                <li>Write a narrative imagining how this interaction could be improved.</li>
+                <li>Write a narrative imagining how this interaction could be improved in the context of your <a href="future.md">Future Dystopia / Utopia Project</a>.</li>
                 </ul>
-            <li>For 3 to 5 days, record, snap, write down no less than 20 things each day that reveal themselves as appropriation material.</li>
+            <li>For 3 to 5 days, record, snap, write down no less than 20 things (OVER the course of the 3 to 5 days; not all on one day) that reveal themselves as appropriation material for your <a href="future.md">Future Dystopia / Utopia Project</a>.</li>
                 <ul>
                 <li>Pick one of these and use the SCAMPER Technique to come up with ideas for creating something new from each one.</li>
                 </ul>